-No matter what your question might be, we are here to help you find the right answer.
-If you need help don’t hesitate to reach out.
+No matter what your question might be, don’t hesitate to reach out.
+We’re here to help you find the right answer.

 1 in 3 Canadian women and 1 in 6 men will suffer the indignity of a sexual assault or abuse during their lives.
-The Lerners Sexual Assault and Abuse team is dedicated to helping anyone who has been the survivor of sexual assault or childhood abuse.
+Our team is dedicated to helping all survivors of sexual assault or abuse.
 We can’t take away the pain, but we can work to help you achieve accountability and compensation for your losses.

 Sexual assault and sexual abuse leave long-lasting scars, and are often perpetrated on a vulnerable individual by someone close or someone trusted.
 This can include someone in a position of authority or control, such as a caregiver, a family member, a guardian, a professional service provider, an employer, a coach, a priest/clergy member, or an educator.
 Sexual assault and abuse at the hands of an authority figure can be particularly devastating, involving a breach of trust.

 The emotional and physical harm caused by sexual assault and abuse can be profound.
 Your quality of life suffers, your education and work are compromised, your relationships are negatively impacted, and you’re likely to need long-term counseling and therapy to heal.
 Survivors are entitled to compensation–and the process of obtaining that compensation, when handled with skill and sensitivity, can provide you with vindication, accountability, closure, and assist you in the process of reclaiming your life.

 A well-qualified sexual assault and abuse lawyer can determine where you need to go for compensation, provide the representation and protection you need throughout the process, ensure that a settlement offer is reasonable and fair, and if it becomes necessary, represent you in court.